-Projections for the 2020-21 financial year indicate that Council will be working with:
+Projections for the 2020-21 financial year indicate that council will be working with:

-- A deficit of \$1 million (Alwyndor deficit of \$379,000 and municipal operations deficit of \$660,213) - A consolidated operating income of \$70.86 million to cover operating expenditure of \$71.9 million - A 1.9 per cent increase in rate revenue comprising a 1.1% rate increase and 0.8 percent increase in the State Government Waste Levy (excluding separate rates and the Landscape Levy). - An end of year financial position that is within the Council's financial targets. - > Council's long term financial plan has been revised to include the 2020/21 budget and include the projected impact of COVID-19.
-The revised plan indicates that the Council, even though forecasting operating deficits over the next few years, will be financially sustainable over the longer term.
+- A deficit of \$1 million (Alwyndor deficit of \$379,000 and municipal operations deficit of \$660,213) - A consolidated operating income of \$70.86 million to cover operating expenditure of \$71.9 million - A 2.4 per cent increase in rate revenue comprising a 1.6% rate increase and 0.8 percent increase in the State Government Waste Levy (excluding separate rates and the Landscape Levy).

-In the 2020-21 financial year we will invest \$62.1 million (excluding Alwyndor) to provide services, implement programs and build and maintain essential assets.
+In the 2020-21 financial year we will invest \$62.7 million (excluding Alwyndor) to provide services, implement programs and build and maintain essential assets.
 Our main areas of investment include:

-- > \$48 million to provide services to our community - \$6.7 million to upgrade and maintain community assets - > \$7.4 million for new capital infrastructure and service improvements.
+- > \$49 million to provide services to our community - \$6.7 million to upgrade and maintain community assets - > \$7 million for new capital infrastructure and service improvements.